Ada-Developers-Academy/core-unit-2/intro-to-sql/updating-records.md

 | `WHERE`                                   | Keyword that begins a where-clause, where you determine what gets updated               |
 | `condition;`                              | **Replace this** with a condition that must be true in order for a record to be updated |

 _The `WHERE` clause is optional_.
-Without a `WHERE` clause, all records within the table will be expected.
+Without a `WHERE` clause, all records within the table will be updated.

 ### !callout-danger